ucb-bar/chipyard/docs/Customization/Memory-Hierarchy.rst

 .. code-block:: scala

      class SmallRocketConfig extends Config(
+         new chipyard.iobinders.WithUARTAdapter ++
+         new chipyard.iobinders.WithTieOffInterrupts ++
+         new chipyard.iobinders.WithSimAXIMem ++
+         new chipyard.iobinders.WithTiedOffDebug ++
+         new chipyard.iobinders.WithSimSerial ++
+         new testchipip.WithTSI ++
-        new WithTSI ++
+         new chipyard.config.WithNoGPIO ++
-        new WithNoGPIO ++
+         new chipyard.config.WithBootROM ++
-        new WithBootROM ++
+         new chipyard.config.WithUART ++
-        new WithUART ++
+         new chipyard.config.WithL2TLBs(1024) ++
          new freechips.rocketchip.subsystem.WithNoMMIOPort ++
          new freechips.rocketchip.subsystem.WithNoSlavePort ++
+         new freechips.rocketchip.subsystem.WithInclusiveCache ++
+         new freechips.rocketchip.subsystem.WithNExtTopInterrupts(0) ++
          new freechips.rocketchip.subsystem.WithNSmallCores(1) ++ // small rocket cores
          new freechips.rocketchip.system.BaseConfig)

      class MediumRocketConfig extends Config(
+         new chipyard.iobinders.WithUARTAdapter ++
+         new chipyard.iobinders.WithTieOffInterrupts ++
+         new chipyard.iobinders.WithSimAXIMem ++
+         new chipyard.iobinders.WithTiedOffDebug ++
+         new chipyard.iobinders.WithSimSerial ++
+         new testchipip.WithTSI ++
-        new WithTSI ++
+         new chipyard.config.WithNoGPIO ++
-        new WithNoGPIO ++
+         new chipyard.config.WithBootROM ++
-        new WithBootROM ++
+         new chipyard.config.WithUART ++
-        new WithUART ++
+         new chipyard.config.WithL2TLBs(1024) ++
          new freechips.rocketchip.subsystem.WithNoMMIOPort ++
          new freechips.rocketchip.subsystem.WithNoSlavePort ++
+         new freechips.rocketchip.subsystem.WithInclusiveCache ++
+         new freechips.rocketchip.subsystem.WithNExtTopInterrupts(0) ++
-        new freechips.rocketchip.subsystem.WithNMedCores(1) ++ // medium rocket cores
+         new freechips.rocketchip.subsystem.WithNMediumCores(1) ++ // Medium rocket cores
          new freechips.rocketchip.system.BaseConfig)

 If you only want to change the size or associativity, there are configuration mixins for those too.